malinpalo/The-Baking-School/README.md

 ### Color Scheme
  * The color scheme for this page was taken from [Coloor](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000).
- The colors scheme where picked out after rending the homepage picture in [Coloor](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000) to make a nice structure for the website.
+ The color scheme where picked out after rending the homepage picture in [Coloor](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000) to make a nice structure and visibility for the website.
   ![color](./assets/image/readme.md/color.png)

 ### Typography